danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 - kustomize
 ---

 Creating [`Tekton`](https://tekton.dev) tasks is real fun!
-Its similiarities to pod containers, and how it works makes developing and testing super easy.
-Still, sometimes it is necessary to reuse a steps in multiple tasks, like when using [`reviewdog`](https://github.com/reviewdog/reviewdog).
+Its similarities to pod containers, and how it works make developing and testing super easy.
+Still, sometimes it is necessary to reuse steps in multiple tasks, like when using [`reviewdog`](https://github.com/reviewdog/reviewdog).

-In this post we will learn how to do this very easily using [`kustomize`](https://kustomize.io), and the repo [`danielfbm/tekton-tasks-kustomize`](https://github.com/danielfbm/tekton-tasks-kustomize) has ready to use example.
+In this post, we will learn how to do this very easily using [`kustomize`](https://kustomize.io), and the repo [`danielfbm/tekton-tasks-kustomize`](https://github.com/danielfbm/tekton-tasks-kustomize) has a ready-to-use example.

 Let's say we want two different tasks `golang-test` and `golangci-lint` need to add a `reviewdog-report` step as seen below